ugate/templeo/jsdocp/tutorial/1-basics.md

 // <html><body>Hello World!</body></html>
 ```

 You may have noticed that there isn't much difference between the _raw_ template example above and the _compiled_/_rendered_ template example.
 One advantage that an `Engine` has over parsing raw template literals is reusability.
 Parsing raw templates requires both the template and the context to be known up-front and leaves the template exposed to any variables that may be in scope.
 Using an `Engine` isolates the template variables to global scope (and `require`, when available).
 The rendering function can also be serialized/deserialized to a file system or other persistent source. __Although you'd typically would not need to manually serialize/deserialize rendering functions__, the example below demonstrates a simplified serialization/deserialization sequence that is typically performed by the [Cachier](Cachier.html) assigned to an `Engine`.
+There are also [other ways](#primary-template-read) to read and/or write the template content and context instead of passing them in as arguements.

 ```js
 // Demo purposes only: